 St James’s Place have also faced regular criticism for the charges they levy on their unit trust / ISA investors, which can exceed a colossal 7% in the first year.

-In the following tables, we detail the initial and ongoing charges associated with all 9 St James’s Place unit trust / ISA portfolios.
+In the table below we detail the initial and ongoing charges associated with all 9 St James’s Place unit trust / ISA portfolios.
 To provide an example, each portfolio reflects an initial investment of £100,000.

-These tables identify that investors in a St James’s Place unit trust / ISA portfolio would face initial fees between 6.8% and 7.14% in the first year.
-Therefore, an investor who invests £100,000 would face fees up to £7,140 in the first year alone.
+The data identifies that investors in a St James’s Place unit trust / ISA portfolio would face initial fees between 6.8% and 7.14% in the first year.
+An investor who invests £100,000 would face fees up to £7,140 in the first year alone.

-Despite the growth of online investment platforms and the hype surrounding robo-advice models, St James’s Place has shown that the traditional advice model is still popular and scalable.
+Despite the growth of online investment platforms and the hype surrounding robo-investing models, St James’s Place have demonstrated that the traditional advice and distribution model is still popular and scalable.